AndieWill510/tinydoor/Options/098-build-the-room-that-fits.md

 The headphones are not indulgence.

-They are what make the library usable.
+They are what make the noisy office usable.

-The lamp is not fussiness.

-It is what makes the desk workable.

 The corner table facing the wall is not antisocial.